eyelean7/ping-pong/README.md

 ## Description

 _When the user submits a number, this program lists all numbers starting from 1 and ending at that number.
 Any multiples of 3 are replaced with the word "ping" while any multiples of 5 are replaced with the word "pong".
-If the number is divisible by both 3 and 5 the resulting word is ping-pong._
+If the number is divisible by both 3 and 5 the resulting word is ping-pong.
+Click [here] (https://eyelean7.github.io/ping-pong/) to see the web page_

 ## SPECIFICATIONS
 | Description | Input | Output |